openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

-A lambda expression type is a function type (see :ref:`Function Types`) which has
+A lambda expression type is a function type (see :ref:`Function Types`) that has the following:

--  lambda parameters (if any) as parameters of the function type
+-  Lambda parameters (if any) as parameters of the function type; and

--  lambda return type as a return type of the function type
+-  Lambda return type as return type of the function type.

-Note: lambda return type may be ``void`` or inferred from the *lambda body*
+Note: lambda return type may be ``void``, or inferred from the *lambda body*

 .. index::
    lambda expression type